Diabetic Foot syndrome

 Introduction

 Diabetes mellitus refers to a group of diseases that affect the way the body uses blood sugar (glucose).
-Glucose is an important source of energy for the cells that make up muscles and tissues.
-It is also the brain's primary fuel source.
-The main cause of diabetes varies depending on the type of diabetes each patient faces.
+Glucose is an important source of energy for the cells that make up muscles and tissues and is also the primary fuel source for the brain.
+The underlying cause of diabetes varies depending on the type of diabetes affecting the patient.

-What is a diabetic foot?
+What is a diabetic foot syndrome?
 How should people with diabetes take care of themselves and how can they avoid serious complications such as amputation?

 Proper foot care, regular check-ups and correct management of diabetes can prevent problems before they become dangerous.
 If you notice changes in the skin, wounds that do not heal or unusual pain, do not hesitate to seek medical advice.
 For more information you can watch the video.